Home › Editorial Standards

 When style guidance changes, when a template is flagged as outdated, or when a correction is warranted, we update the article and record the change at the bottom of the page with the update date.

-Our contributors include professional editors, business communication specialists, writing coaches, and subject-matter experts who bring practical experience to the topics they cover.
-Each contributor is responsible for the accuracy of their work and signs off on the editorial review.
+Our editorial contributors include professional editors, business communication specialists, applied linguists, writing coaches, and corporate communication practitioners.
+Every contributor is accountable for the accuracy of their work and signs off on the editorial review before publication.

-Evolang content is written and edited by humans.
-We do not publish AI-generated articles, templates, or guides as final content.
-Human writers draft, revise, and approve every piece that appears on this site.
+Evolang content is written, revised, and approved by human editors.
+We do not publish AI-generated articles, templates, or guides as final editorial content.
+Every piece that appears on this site was drafted by a person with domain expertise, reviewed by an editor, and published under editorial accountability.

-Evolang is funded through display advertising and, in some articles, affiliate links to writing tools and services.
-Commercial relationships have no influence over editorial content, article selection, or the recommendations made within articles.
+Evolang is funded through display advertising and, in some articles, clearly disclosed affiliate links to writing tools and services.
+These commercial relationships exist at the infrastructure level.
+They have no access to, and no influence over, our editorial content, article selection, recommendations, or coverage decisions.

-When an article contains affiliate links, this is disclosed clearly at the top of that article.
-When a tool or service is recommended in an article that also contains an affiliate link to that tool, the recommendation reflects the editorial team's genuine assessment — not a commercial arrangement.
+When an article contains affiliate links, this is disclosed prominently at the top of that article.
+When we recommend a tool that we also have an affiliate relationship with, that recommendation was made on editorial merit first — the affiliate relationship is incidental, not causal.

 We do not accept sponsored articles, paid reviews, or payments to alter editorial coverage.
 If you believe a piece on this site misrepresents a product or service, please contact us at editorial@evolang.info.

-We take accuracy seriously.
-When a factual error, outdated recommendation, or broken template is identified — whether by a reader or by our own review process — we correct it promptly.
+Evolang takes accuracy seriously enough to have a formal corrections process.
+When a factual error, outdated recommendation, or broken template is identified — whether by a reader or our own review — it is corrected promptly and documented transparently.

 Email editorial@evolang.info with the URL of the article and a description of the problem.
 Include the specific sentence or section if possible.
 We respond to all correction requests and review each one against our primary sources.